Spirit of Poverty

 Audio Sermons on Poverty

 Apostles, teachers, ministers of the word of God are encouraged to share audio sermons on poverty at KNCB.org.
 Especially those that provide biblical hope and direction in these signs of trying end times.
 Your ministry will enjoy many blessings by imparting the sound words and doctrines the Bible gives.
-Moreover, to instruct on dealing with what the world terms as “lack” in our lives.
+Moreover, to instruct on dealing with what the world terms like “lack” in our lives.
 Richness in heaven has little to do with your possessions and monetary wealth on this temporary plane of existence.

 The bible says in Matthew 6:33 But seek ye first the kingdom of God, and his righteousness; and all these things shall be added unto you.

 All we have to do is be a Jesus follower and abide in God’s word.
 Be busy and He will bless us beyond measure in this life and the next.
+Matthew 6:33 But seek ye first the kingdom of God, and his righteousness; and all these things shall be added unto you.

 To learn more about how to become a partner with KNCB and spread the gospel of Jesus, contact a team member today.
 Find out how to upload your audio sermons and video on demand within our Christian community.
 The Internet makes it easier for the lost to return home when we share the word of God.